nbreznau/CRI/README.md

 | **cri_shiny.csv**| The model-level data needed to run the shiny app | Generated in *CRI/data_prep* |
 | **cri_shiny_team.csv**| The team-level data needed to run the shiny app | Generated in *CRI/data_prep* |

-The cri main files include team zero, which is the state of the art study providing a launching point for the CRI. coded in all the same ways, but the two authors were not participants therefore it is dropped from most analyses.
+The cri main files include team zero, which is the state of the art study from Brady and Finnigan [(2014)](https://doi.org/10.1177/0003122413513022) providing a launching point for the CRI coded in all the same ways, but the two authors were not participants therefore it is dropped from most analyses.